oxguy3/patreon-api/README.md

 ### Making requests

+Patreon is making us of the JSON API spec so some implementation details can be found by plumbing that documentation.

 All requests are based on the domain https://api.patreon.com.
-Requests can be GET or POST (usually POST).
-POST requests generally take JSON data and require the header "Content-type: application/json" to avoid a 500 error.
+Requests can be GET, POST, PUT or DELETE (usually POST).
 All requests and responses take this general form:
 ```
 {